-Are Premenopausal “Cold Flashes” a Real Thing?
+Are Premenopausal Cold Flashes a Thing?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 No, the window isn’t open and nope, the A/C didn’t just kick on.
 You’re not feeling sick, and it feels different than the chills you feel when you are sick.